Paola1702/spatial_ecology_in_R/EXAM26/exam.md

 dev.off()
 ```
 ![RGB](https://github.com/user-attachments/assets/7181f615-302b-4511-b696-609afce1d726)
+*Figure 4.
+RGB maps of Paneveggio-Pale di San Martino Natural Park*

 # Calcolo DVI (Difference Vegetation Index) and dDVI
-This index is calculated with the difference between the reflectance values of the **near-infrared(NIR)** and **red spectral** bands.
-It is a simple index and it tells us about the density and health of the vegetation because when the plants are healthy they reflect more NIR light while absorbing red light.
+This index is calculated as the difference between the reflectance values of the **near-infrared(NIR)** and **red spectral** bands.
+It is a simple index, and it tells us about the density and health of the vegetation: when the plants are healthy, they reflect more NIR light while absorbing red light.

 ```
 dvi_2018 = B08_2018_crop - B04_2018_crop # Calculation DVI pre-Vaia
 dvi_2019 = B08_2019_crop - B04_2019_crop # Calculation DVI post-Vaia

-# Pixel valid in both the dates
+# Pixels valid in both the dates
 validi <- !is.na(dvi_2018) & !is.na(dvi_2019)
 dDVI <- ifel(
   validi,